 With the understanding that many online entrepreneurs are limited in terms of their team members, I utilize effective planning and design every task as a project, with smaller, supporting tasks.
 For this reason alone, I rely on the many talents and skill sets of VAs and OBMs that help to make a team so valuable.

 When hiring a team to help streamline and grow your business, the people you choose can either make or break your processes and development.
-But by understanding each individual role and how it pertains to your business, you will able to fill the responsibilities needed skillfully–and successfully.
+But by understanding each individual role and how it pertains to your business, you will be able to fill the responsibilities needed skillfully–and successfully.

 Is it time to hire a project manager, online business manager, or virtual assistant for your online business?